Creating Digital Experiences To Shape A Better Future For People - Graphite CX

-[Version 6]

 Creating Digital Experiences To Shape A Better Future For People

-Join us on March 19th 2020 for an evening of inspirational sessions for business owners, leaders, product designers and start-ups who want to deliver better CX.
+Join us for an evening of inspirational sessions for business owners, leaders, product designers and start-ups who want to deliver better CX.
 We’ve curated a line up of thought leaders who will inspire you to create better products and experiences for your customers.

 Customers are increasingly demanding products and services that are easy to use, personally meaningful and socially and environmentally beneficial.
 New definitions of value for customers give those designing and delivering products and experiences an unprecedented opportunity to shape the future.
 With the Graphite Digital CX sessions, we wanted to create an event that would be useful to business owners, business leaders, start-ups, product designers, designers and developers that want to deliver better experiences.
 There will be drinks, canapes and networking too.